adosar/retnext/README.md

 ## 📑 Citing
-If you Please use the following BibTeX entry:
+If you use RetNeXt in your research, please consider citing the following work:

 ```bibtex
 Add bibtex entry.